 - has driven more than a million miles without an accident and

 - clearly knows how to handle big rigs!

-The more you practice, the more your skills will improve and the safer you will be when you travel.
+The more you practice, the more your skills will improve and the safer you will be when you drive your recreational vehicle.

 - Practice driving your coach before you start out on a vacation.